 Renewable wind and solar energy for the future

-Hanwha E&C is committed to a sustainable future through continuous technological development and eco-friendly management.
-Hanwha E&C is aggressively investing in developing renewable energy technologies such as wind and solar power in preparation for when finite energy sources such as oil, coal, and gas are depleted.
+Hanwha Corporation E&C Division is committed to a sustainable future through continuous technological development and eco-friendly management.
+Hanwha Corporation E&C Division is aggressively investing in developing renewable energy technologies such as wind and solar power in preparation for when finite energy sources such as oil, coal, and gas are depleted.
 And to reduce the environmental pollution from the use of fossil fuels, we’re taking steps now with sustainable projects like the Yeongyang Wind Power Complex, Jeju Sumang Wind Power Complex, and Vietnam Solar Power Plant.
-Hanwha E&C is also developing its offshore wind power generation business.
+Hanwha Corporation E&C Division is also developing its offshore wind power generation business.
 While we can boast our cutting-edge technologies as the key differentiator, we won’t.
 Our desire is to be differentiated from other companies for what we do towards enriching life with our innovations and discoveries for solutions to humanity’s greatest problems.